wenh123/depth-reader-js/README.md

 However, it is hoped that this project will evolve into a complete reader and possibly a writer as well in the future.

-This library may be used in both browser and Node.js projects, but some tests fail when run inside PhantomJS.
+This library may be used in both browser and Node.js apps, including PhantomJS.

 ## Dependencies